Five More Myths About Auto Insurance

 If I am in a minor accident, it’s better to settle things with the other driver so my rates don’t go up

 Not necessarily.
 It depends on the extent of the damage.
 According to the Insurance Bureau of Canada, you must notify your insurance provider as soon as possible about any accident that must, by law, be reported to police, or for which to intend to make a claim under the policy.
 In Alberta, total damages from both vehicles over $2,000 must be reported to the police.

 In an effort to avoid an increase in insurance premiums, many drivers think it’s better to pay for the vehicle damage out-of-pocket rather than making an insurance claim.

 But what if the actual cost of repairs turns out to be much higher than the original estimate you were prepared to pay?
 What if the other driver tries to blame you for damage that already existed?
 Or what if they try to hold you liable for personal injuries?
 Your insurance coverage will help to protect you against these possibilities.

 If you’re in an accident in Alberta, other drivers involved have up to two years to file a claim against you.
 If you think you’ve settled things, you may find that it comes back to haunt you.
 At that point, it will be too late for your insurance provider to help you.

 If I get a parking ticket, my insurance rates will go up

 False.
 Parking tickets do not affect your driver’s license, driving record or insurance rates.
 However, you will not be able to get the renewal sticker for your license plate if you have unpaid parking tickets.

 Clearly, auto insurance isn’t always straightforward.
-If you still have questions about your insurance policy, we recommend you speak to a licensed insurance agent for clarification.
+If you still have questions about your insurance policy, we recommend you speak to a licensed insurance advisor for clarification.